dr-croc/Application-Development/Android/Volley Library/README.md

 ### RequestQueue
-1. The RequestQueue is a class in the Volley library that manages network requests in an Android application.
-It acts as a queue of incoming requests, and sends those requests to the server and returns the response asynchronously.
+1. manages network requests
+2. acts as a queue of incoming requests
+3. sends those requests to the server and returns the response asynchronously.
+4. creating only one instance of the RequestQueue is a best practice for using the Volley library
+5. Creating multiple instances of the RequestQueue can result in memory leaks, resource overuse, and inefficient network performance.
+6.